Overdose Deaths

 Drug Overdose Deaths

 In the US, the number of drug overdose deaths has been increasing dramatically over the last two decades.
-The number of drug overdose deaths in 2021 was nearly 5 times that in 1999.
+The number of drug overdose deaths in 2023 was nearly 10 times that in 1999.
 Since 2009, drug overdoses has been the leading cause of injury deaths, surpassing the number of deaths by both motor vehicle crashes and firearms.
 It’s widely recognized that opioids were driving the national drug overdose epidemic with consistent increases in opioid overdose deaths, and particularly sharp increases in the last couple of years.
-In the US, opioid overdose deaths increased 61% from 2019 to 2021, and increased 17% from 2020 to 2021 (Figure 1).
+For the first time since 2018, opioid overdose deaths in the US decreased by 3% from 2022 to 2023, nevertheless, deaths involving opioids still remain high.

-In Los Angeles County (LAC), increases in drug overdose deaths in LAC were observed starting in 2015, and were also particularly steep in the last couple of years (Figure 1).
-Compared to 2021, opioid overdose deaths increased by 125% from 2019, and by 20% from 2020 (Figure 1).
+In Los Angeles County (LAC), increases in drug overdose deaths in LAC were observed starting in 2015, and were also particularly steep in the last couple of years.
+Compared to 2023, opioid overdose deaths decreased by 2% from 2022, but were still 22% more than in 2020 (Figure 1).

 (Note: Based on death certificate data.
 For local opioid- and fentanyl-related death data from the Coroner’s Office, please see Figures 4-6).